How to Make Paper Flowers for Spring using Tissue Paper

 I used an old glass bottle to hold my branch so I could see how the branch looked as I glued on the tissue paper flowers.

-Simply repeat this for the remaining tissue paper flowers you created.
+Simply repeat this process for the remaining tissue paper flowers.

 The End Result